ArrogantGao/Personal_Materials/defense/main.typ

 #timecounter(1)

-In dielectrically confined Q2D systems, dielectric permittivity is a function of $z$:
+In dielectrically confined Q2D systems, we assume that the dielectric permittivity is uniform in each region, then can be written as a function of $z$:
 $
   epsilon (z) = cases(
   epsilon_u "if" z > H,